 Margo McCreary leads our annual 3-day Puppet Workshop at Ronald McDonald House which culminates in a performance that is scripted and performed by the children in our program, with highly improbably (but entertaining!) story lines.

-Our first Silent Film Workshop had children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action” while producing “The Magic Show.”
+Our first Silent Film Workshop has children at Ronald McDonald House engaged for three mornings and they learned three new words, “Lights, Camera, Action” while producing Magic Shows and stories that come from their imagination.
+With heroes of all kinds from Kings and Sorcerers to Superheros traveling to the Moon.
 Harmony Theatre Company leads this workshop and we look forward to many more productions.

-Margo McCreary’s live outdoor puppet show was performed outside of Ronald McDonald House and Minneapolis Children’s Hospital.
-Star Studios, Children’s Minneapolis’ closed circuit TV program simultaneously live streamed the performance to hospital rooms in both Minneapolis and St. Paul Children’s.
+Margo McCreary’s live outdoor puppet show is performed outside of Ronald McDonald House and Children’s Minnesota hospital in Minneapolis.
+Star Studios, Children’s Minneapolis’ closed circuit TV program simultaneously live streams the performance to hospital rooms on both Minneapolis and St. Paul campuses of Children’s Minnesota.

 Two- and three-day workshops are sometimes designed with a donation in mind.
 A three-day summer artist workshop event with mosaic artist Lori Greene was so much fun.
 Twenty-three children, both patients and siblings, helped build our creation at Ronald McDonald House Upper Midwest.
 The mosaic was then completed by Lori and the names of all 23 participants became an integral part of this vibrant and magical “Tree of Life.”
 The tree, which is 5 feet high and 3 feet wide, was our gift to Ronald McDonald House in honor of their 30th anniversary, and we are so proud to have been a part of their special celebration.